stencho/ShareHole/README.md

 - show_directories: enables or disables viewing sub-directories
 - extensions: limit the listed files to these extensions
 - group_by: 'extension' or 'type'
 - style: only list or gallery for now. list is default.
+- precache: enable thumbnail pre-caching for "gallery" style shares on server start.
+If this is disabled, gallery thumbnails will still be cached to memory, but only once the share is viewed.